ComputationalRadiationPhysics/picongpu/docs/source/install/profile.rst

 **Production directory:** usually ``$PROJWORK/$proj/`` (as on summit `link <https://www.olcf.ornl.gov/for-users/system-user-guides/summit/summit-user-guide/#file-systems>`_).

-For this profile to work, you need to download the :ref:`PIConGPU source code <install-dependencies-picongpu>` and install :ref:`openPMD-api, libSplash and PNGwriter <install-dependencies>` manually or use pre-installed libraries in the shared project directory.
+For this profile to work, you need to download the :ref:`PIConGPU source code <install-dependencies-picongpu>` and install :ref:`openPMD-api and PNGwriter <install-dependencies>` manually or use pre-installed libraries in the shared project directory.

 V100 GPUs (recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^